Spring Training Evolution - The Development of Camp Culture in NPB

 Regional Economy and Fan Service - The Social Significance of Camp

 Spring training extends beyond mere team preparation, making substantial contributions to the local economies of host regions.
 According to Okinawa Prefecture estimates, the economic impact of professional baseball camps exceeds 10 billion yen annually, benefiting a wide range of industries including accommodation, dining, transportation, and souvenirs.
 During the camp period, fans visit from across the country, and 'camp tourism' combining baseball and sightseeing through practice viewing, autograph sessions, and local cuisine has become well established.
 Local governments have invested in enhancing fan services, including free practice viewing areas, player interaction events, and camp-exclusive merchandise sales.
-In recent years, the spread of social media has enabled real-time sharing of player activities during camp, allowing fans who cannot visit in person to enjoy the camp atmosphere.
+Since the 2010s, the spread of social media has enabled real-time sharing of player activities during camp, allowing fans who cannot visit in person to enjoy the camp atmosphere.
 Spring training continues to grow in social significance as a vital connection point between professional baseball and local communities.